jonchuaenzhe/portable-ecg-system/README.md

 https://user-images.githubusercontent.com/59247141/186677922-14ab5f33-408b-436f-be4c-0afafe76f2a2.mp4

-# EG3301R: Web-application to Visualise Vitals Signs Data
-This repository houses both the client and server components of the MERN stack.
+## Device

+The Schematics and Layout of the circuit board design can be viewed directly in the "device" folder as PDF files.

+"main.cpp" contains the firmware for the device, which runs on an ESP32 chip.
+It requires some commonly used ESP32 libraries not included in the "device" folder.

 ## Web Dashboard

+The "app" folder houses both the client and server components of the MERN stack.

 ### Installation